vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

     ```

 1. To apply your Deployment changes, run the same command you ran when
-    you first created the Deployment:
+    you first created the Deployment.
+    **Failure of the deployment is expected**

     ```terminal:execute
     command: kubectl apply -f deployment.yaml